Hamilton makes a statement as F1 gets back on track

-Formula One F1 - Austrian Grand Prix - Red Bull Ring, Spielberg, Styria, Austria - July 3, 2020 McLaren's Lando Norris during practice, as F1 resumes following the outbreak of the coronavirus disease (COVID-19) Darko Bandic/Pool via REUTERS
+Formula One F1 - Austrian Grand Prix - Red Bull Ring, Spielberg, Styria, Austria - July 3, 2020 Mercedes' Lewis Hamilton during practice, as F1 resumes following the outbreak of the coronavirus disease (COVID-19) Joe Klamar/Pool via REUTERS

 July 3, 2020